guillaumebriday/dotfiles/README.md

 ### BetterTouchTool

-It's just an export of my BTT configuration.
-To install, just import it into BTT.
+It's an export of my BTT configuration.
+To install, import it into BTT.

 ### VS Code